Diseases caused by bacteria

 Transmissible gastroenteritisTransmissible gastroenteritis is a very important and highly infectious disease in pigs, with severe impact in reproduction, where diarrhea can cause a 100% mortality in piglets younger than 2 weeks of age.

-Vesicular stomatitisVesicular stomatitis produces a disease clinically indistinguishable from foot and mouth disease and therefore is of great importance.
+Vesicular stomatitisVesicular stomatitis produces a disease clinically indistinguishable from Foot-and-mouth disease (FMD) and therefore is of great importance.

 Diseases caused by parasites